Methamphetamine is a stimulant that produces a sense of euphoria

 [top]Physical Health Risks

-Persistent reductions in most dopamine and serotonin markers have been observed in chronic methamphetamine users.
-Repeated high doses of methamphetamine have been shown to cause long-lasting reductions in nerve terminal levels of dopamine and serotonin, their metabolites, associated enzymes, their receptors, and their transporters.
+associated enzymes, their receptors, and their transporters.
 Methamphetamine has also been shown to produce morphological signs of axonal degeneration, and morphological studies have suggested that the reductions of dopamine and serotonin markers are related to destruction of the axons and axon terminals but not the bodies of the neurons themselves.
 These neurotoxic effects of methamphetamine appear to be ambient and core body temperature dependent, with higher temperatures associated with greater damage.

 Methamphetamine seems to most severely affect dopamine terminals in the striatum, and at most minimally damage dopamine terminals in the nucleus accumbens, olfactory bulb, frontal cortex, and hypothalamus, possibly because of differing densities of dopamine and its transmission in these brain regions.
 The damage methamphetamine does to serotonin terminals in various brain regions including hippocampus, prefrontal cortex, amygdala, and striatum appears to be of equal severity.

 There have been reports of increased blood pressure, increased heart rate, stroke and heart attack in adults, and sudden death in patients who have heart problems or heart defects with use of methamphetamine and other stimulants.
-Repeated use of methamphetamine can also lead to coronary heart disease and cardiomyopathy.
+Continual abuse of methamphetamine can also lead to coronary heart disease and cardiomyopathy.
 People with heart problems, heart defects, high blood pressure or a family history of these should avoid use of methamphetamine and if prescribed desoxyn ensure their doctor knows of these.

 [top]Seizures and other neurological problems

-Some reports have indicated that stimulant use can lower seizure thresholds in patients with a history of seizure, patients with EEG abnormalities but no seizure, and, in rare cases, in patients with neither seizure history nor abnormal EEG.
+Some reports have indicated that stimulant use can lower seizure thresholds in patients with a history of seizure, patients with EEG abnormalities, but no seizure, and, in rare cases, in patients with neither seizure history nor abnormal EEG.
 A lowered seizure threshold increases risk of seizure.
-Amphetamines have been reported to worsen motor and phonic tics in Tourette’s syndrome.
+Amphetamines have been reported to worsen motor and phonic tics in Tourette's syndrome.

 [top]Circulation problems in fingers and toes